by Calculated Risk on 1/04/2019 10:00:00 AM

 This graph shows the number of workers unemployed for 27 weeks or more.

-According to the BLS, there are 1.52 million workers who have been unemployed for more than 26 weeks and still want a job.
-This was down from 1.59 million in November
+According to the BLS, there are 1.306 million workers who have been unemployed for more than 26 weeks and still want a job.
+This was up from 1.259 million in November.